-The most commonly used radiation treatment at MassGeneral Hospital for Children is proton therapy.
-The Francis H. Burr Proton Therapy Center at Massachusetts General Hospital is the original proton therapy center in the United States.
-Proton radiation therapy is unique, because more than any other type of radiation, protons allow radiation to be directed to a very limited area, which reduces potential damage to nearby, healthy tissues.
-This is particularly useful for children where long-term effects on growth and development are very important.
+An integral part of one of the world’s most distinguished medical centers, Mass General’s Francis H. Burr Proton Therapy Center represents the forefront of technological advances in radiation therapy coupled with expert, comprehensive, and compassionate family-centered care.
+We employ image guidance with all of our proton treatments and use both passively scattered 3D conformal proton radiotherapy as well as pencil beam scanning.
+Proton radiosurgery is also readily available.
+Proton radiation therapy is unique, because more than any other type of radiation, protons allow radiation to be directed to a very limited area, which reduces potential damage to nearby healthy tissues.
+This is particularly useful for certain tumor types in children where long-term effects on growth and development are very important.
 Children’s bodies are more vulnerable to the effects of radiation, so any healthy tissue that can be spared becomes vital.

 Treatment is available for pediatric brain tumors including: